 - A remote cable release or wireless release.

 It is highly recommended that each participant takes time before the SSP to study their camera manual in order to familiarise themselves with its functions before the event.

-We are going to have a Display Table for people who want to show off gadgets they have built or innovative changes or additions to their equipment and especially for astrophotographers who want to display the fruits of their labours, this is the space to do so.
+We are going to have a Display Table for people who want to show off gadgets or models they have built, or the innovative changes and/or additions to their equipment.
+Should astrophotographers wish to display the fruits of their labours, this is the space to do so.
 I wanted to call it the Windgat-table but decided against that.